Manufactured in the UK

 Both possibilities are highly likely when you consider the huge volumes of water that are abstracted for industry, agriculture and human consumption each day, and that screening is required through 2 mm (or less) aperture mesh.

-The purpose of Eel and Fish Screens is to constrain the velocity at which water flows through a mesh so that the flow is slow enough for aquatic life can free itself; the mesh size of 2 mm or less is to ensure that young eels and fish cannot pass through.
+The purpose of Eel and Fish Screens is to constrain the velocity at which water flows through a mesh so that the flow is slow enough for small aquatic life to free itself; the mesh size of 2 mm or less is to ensure that young eels and fish cannot pass through.

 RSPB screening for eels as they flood wetlands